axonivy-market/mobileapp/doc/How-to-connect.md

 ### How to know security system in Cockpit

-Refer to Cockpit screenshots for security system identification.

 For detailed Cockpit documentation on security systems, see: https://developer.axonivy.com/doc/12.0/en/engine-guide/reference/engine-cockpit/security.html

 ### How to know Backend API in Cockpit

-Refer to Cockpit screenshots for Backend API discovery.

 For the API documentation of Axon Ivy Engine REST in Cockpit, see: https://developer.axonivy.com/doc/12.0/en/concepts/3rd-party-integration/restapi.html